Donavon Clark

-Donavon Clark (born November 12, 1992) is a former American football offensive guard.
+Donavon Clark (born November 12, 1992) is an American former professional football offensive guard.
 He played college football at Michigan State.

 Professional career

-Clark was drafted by the San Diego Chargers in the seventh round with the 224th overall pick of the 2016 NFL Draft.
+Clark was selected by the San Diego Chargers in the seventh round with the 224th overall pick of the 2016 NFL draft.
 On August 30, 2016, Clark was placed on injured reserve.

 On September 2, 2017, Clark was waived/injured by the Chargers and placed on injured reserve.

 On July 25, 2018, Clark was waived by the Chargers.